genartclub/code-of-conduct/code_of_conduct.md

 ## Our Goal

 This community is dedicated to providing a welcoming and safe environment for everyone.
 We require that all members are at least 18 years old.
-This will help us maintain a high bar of accountability and experience for artists, and it will make it easier to deal with scenarios in which artists do not meet that high bar.
+This will help us maintain a high bar of accountability and experience, and it will make it easier to deal with scenarios in which members do not meet that high bar.

 ## Applicability and Scope